Annandale, Virginia: Koreatown

 Downtown Annandale is also referred to by some as Koreatown as there were roughly 929 South Korean-owned businesses as of 2006 and 67 South Korean-owned restaurants as of July 1, 2010, operating in the Washington Metropolitan Area, according to the GIANT Directory for South Korean-owned and Korean-American businesses.
 They were developed beginning in the 1990s by Korean immigrants to the region.
 The influx of Koreans to Northern Virginia and Annandale can be traced to the ease of commute into the District of Columbia for federal employees, the quality of its schools, and even the opening of an office of the Fairfax County Economic Development Authority in Seoul.
 Most of the businesses and restaurants initially catered primarily to South Korean expatriates, but some had a diverse clientele from the beginning.
-In the past, county officials sought to make Annandale more diverse by encouraging Korean businesses to include English in their signs.
-Today, Fairfax County is home to nearly 40,000 Koreans and is seen by many Washingtonians as a destination for karaoke, BBQ, and bingsu.
+In the past, county officials sought to make Annandale more diverse by encouraging Korean businesses to include English in their signs., Fairfax County is home to nearly 40,000 Koreans and is seen by many Washingtonians as a destination for karaoke, BBQ, and bingsu.
 There are now multiple generations of Korean-American businesses and restaurants in Annandale and they attract a broad demographic of customers.

 Local government

 Fairfax County (which includes Annandale) operates under the urban county executive form of government.
-The powers of government are vested in an elected Board of Supervisors consisting of nine members elected by district, plus a Chairman elected at large.
+The powers of government are vested in an elected Board of Supervisors consisting of nine members elected by district, plus a chairman elected at large.
 The Annandale CDP lies almost entirely within the Mason District, with one small portion to the southwest lying within the Braddock District.